 It’s important to note that some pensions - in particular defined benefit pensions - have important guarantees.
 The government requires you to seek financial advice if you’d like to move a defined benefit pension worth over £30,000.

 Locating and combining your pensions with PensionBee

 If you’re interested in combining your pensions into a PensionBee plan, we can locate and transfer your pensions for you.
-We just need a bit of basic information to start looking, including some of your personal details and the names of your employers and dates of your employment.
+We just need a bit of basic information to start looking, such as your pension providers and policy numbers.

 As always with investments, your capital is at risk.
 The value of your investment can go down as well as up, and you may get back less than you invest.
 This information should not be regarded as financial advice.

 Last edited: 28-03-2019